GuillermoAstorgaCalvo/screaming-architecture-starter/docs/error-handling.md

 This guide explains how to handle errors consistently throughout the application using the Result type pattern and error adapters.

+> ℹ️ **Current implementation snapshot:** The repo currently ships with the `landing` domain and the `createDemoContentService` factory located at `src/domains/landing/services/api/getDemoContentService.ts`.
+The more elaborate snippets below continue to use a hypothetical `users` domain to demonstrate advanced patterns—replace those imports with your real domains whenever you build additional features.

 ## Overview

 The application uses a functional error handling approach with: